janarthanan-shanmugam/mailshield/README.md

 ## Description

-MailShield is a powerful and flexible email validation gem for Ruby on Rails, designed to protect your applications from disposable, temporary, and invalid email addresses.
+MailShield is a powerful and flexible email validation gem for Ruby on Rails, designed to protect your applications from **Disposable**, **Temporary**, **fake** and **non existance** email addresses.

-It leverages DNS record checks (MX, SPF, DMARC) and optional SMTP verification to ensure that email addresses are legitimate and secure, helping you maintain the integrity of your user data.
+It performs DNS record checks along with SMTP verification to ensure that email addresses are legitimate and secure, helping you maintain the integrity of your user data.

-Ensure the authenticity and security of email addresses in your Ruby on Rails applications with MailShield.
+**Ensure the authenticity and security of email addresses in your Ruby on Rails applications with MailShield.**

-This comprehensive gem offers advanced email validation through DNS record checks (MX, SPF, DMARC) and optional SMTP verification.
-MailShield helps prevent the use of disposable and fake email addresses, safeguarding your platform from spam and enhancing data quality.
-Ideal for developers seeking to strengthen email verification in their applications.

 ## Installation